pnp/blog/content/office-add-ins-community-call/2022-08-10/index.md

 ## Call to action

-* Give us feedback on what you need from Word apis.
-Join the Teams call.
-[Survey](aka.ms/WordAPI).
+* Give us feedback on what you need from Word APIs.
+[Complete the survey](aka.ms/WordAPI).
 * Share your feedback on how we can provide you with a better Office Add-ins development experience.
 Join a community panel.
     * [Outlook add-ins panel](https://ux.microsoft.com/Panel/OutlookAddinDeveloper)
     * [Excel add-ins panel](https://ux.microsoft.com/Panel/ExcelAddinDeveloper)